 Washington state currently imposes its own estate tax on estates worth more than $2,012,000.
 So if you are a state resident and leave that much money at your death (or if you're a nonresident but own valuable property in the state), your estate may owe tax to the Washington Department of Revenue.
-Depending on the federal estate tax law in effect at your death, your estate may or may not owe estate tax to the IRS; for deaths in 2014, estates of less than $5.34 million do not owe federal estate tax.
-(For 2013 deaths, the state exempt amount was $2 million, and the federal exempt amount was $5.25 million.)
+Depending on the federal estate tax law in effect at your death, your estate may or may not owe estate tax to the IRS; for deaths in 2015, estates of less than $5.43 million do not owe federal estate tax.

 Which Estates Must File and Which Must Pay